 Reading Curriculum Overview

-We believe that reading can open doors for our pupils and can help them to gain experiences, improve language and vocabulary skills and stimulate their imaginations.
+We know that reading can open doors for our pupils and can help them to gain experiences, improve language and vocabulary skills and stimulate their imaginations.
 We aim to create confident readers who have good independent learning skills and develop a range of interests through reading.
-The active encouragement of reading for pleasure is a core part of every child’s educational entitlement at Holmer C of E Academy, whatever their background or attainment.
-Extensive reading and exposure to a wide range of texts makes a huge contribution to students’ educational achievement and develops a life-long love for reading.
 We believe that every child should be given the tools in both word reading and comprehension to develop into an enthusiastic and confident reader provides children with the exposure to different types of texts.

 Therefore, we aim for all of our reading lessons to: